After two months in office, Kamala Harris is still living out of suitcases - and she's getting frustrated with it - KESQ

 The second couple continues to live in temporary housing at Blair House, the President’s official guest quarters, just across Pennsylvania Avenue from the White House.

-The administration has provided no official explanation for the delay, and a spokesperson for Harris did not respond to CNN’s request for comment.
+The administration has provided no official explanation for the delay, and a spokesperson for Harris did not respond to CNN’s request for comment prior to publication.

 CNN has looked at various government contracts, awarded for myriad issues at the vice president’s residence over the last few years, many of which detail intensive foundational work.
 From recently wrapped projects on a retention pond to a replaced tank system for $164,000 from last September, repairs and upkeep appear constant.
 There’s also an ongoing $3.8 million contract for “plumbing, heating and air-conditioning contractors,” according to the contract on the United States government spending website.

-Note: CORRECTION: An earlier version of this story misstated how most preservation updates and furnishings for the vice president’s residence are funded.
-Privately provided funds cover those updates.
-This story has also been updated Sunday to include a response from the vice president’s deputy press secretary.